Overview

 If you have any questions about which Sync Engine is right for you, please reach out to our support team.

-Most sources require allowlisting IP Addresses so that Census's systems can unload data from the source.
+Most data warehouse sources require allowlisting IP Addresses so that Census's systems can access data from the source.
 BigQuery and Databricks are notable exceptions, so do check the source-specific docs if you have any questions.

-If your source is protected by a firewall, please add Census's IP addresses to the allowlist.
+If your data warehouse is protected by a firewall, please add Census's IP addresses to the allowlist.
 You can find Census's set of IP address for your region in Regions & IP Addresses.

 Last updated